 - A reliable and safe power supply is an important pre-requisite for Hong Kong to maintain its competitiveness and attractiveness for organisations to set up their businesses.
-Maintaining high reliability is critical for our customers in an economy which is built around service industries that depend on a reliable electricity supply. - Hong Kong has no indigenous energy resources.
-It is densely populated and over 50% of people live or work above the 15th floor using more than 71,000 elevators in daily operation.
-Hong Kong is a key international financial centre and the electrically powered transportation networks carried an average of about 4 million passengers each day in 2022.
-These unique characteristics make exceptional power supply reliability essential for Hong Kong.
+Maintaining high reliability is critical for our customers in an economy which is built around service industries that depend on a reliable electricity supply. - Under the SCA, CLP provides a world-class supply reliability of 99.999%.

-- Under the SCA, CLP provides world-class supply reliability over 99.997%. - Between 2020 and 2022, on average a customer might experience 5.7 minutes of unplanned power interruptions in a year (1 minute if excluding cable bridge fire incident in Yuen Long).
-This compares to the 2019 to 2021 average of 0.5 minutes for Singapore, 13 minutes for London, 16 minutes for Sydney CBD, and 31 minutes for New York. - Highly reliable electricity supply has been instrumental in maintaining Hong Kong's status as a world-class city, and in powering the longterm social and economic development of Hong Kong.
+- Between 2021 and 2023, on average a CLP customer experienced 6.0 minutes of unplanned power interruptions per year (1 minute if excluding cable bridge fire incident in Yuen Long and Super Typhoon Saola).
+This compares to the 2020 to 2022 average of 0.2 minutes for Singapore, 10 minutes for Sydney CBD, 13 minutes for London, and 26 minutes for New York. - Highly reliable electricity supply has been instrumental in maintaining Hong Kong's status as a world-class city, and in powering the longterm social and economic development of Hong Kong.